 - Cyst formation along impacted teeth may destroy local bone / bone in the jaw.

 Wisdom teeth removal helps prevent these problems.
-Other patients in The Villages, FL have their wisdom teeth taken out on the guidance of their orthodontist or prior to corrective jaw surgery.
+Some patients in The Villages, FL have their wisdom teeth taken out prior to corrective jaw surgery or orthodontic treatment.

 There are important reasons to have wisdom teeth removed earlier in life.
 First, the procedure reduces the oral health risks described above.
 Second, extracting these teeth before they develop is safer than waiting.
 Over time, wisdom teeth roots can grow close to the nerve that gives feeling to the lower lip and chin.
 Having surgery in your younger years, prior to root formation, decreases the risk of nerve injury during the extraction.